moonlander70/mailservice/README.md

 2. Add more detailed logging through the code and specify a particular format which can be consumed by a log aggregator

-3. Improve validation error messages for more cases.
+3. Improve validation error messages for more cases and also the consistency.
 For example, if a user Posts without a body or a field of the incorrect type, it currently gives a
 Json Deserialization error which is difficult to read.
+Another example is where it has 'to' or 'to[]' as the param depending on the error.
+This requires consistency

 4. The current Failover mechanism is very rudimentary.
-When there is any exception by the first gateway, it will retry with the second gateway.
+When there is any exception by the first gateway, it will retry with the second gateway

    For a Production system of high loads, we would take an asynchronous approach where the user would hit the POST /mail endpoint to send the mail.
 It will give the user an messageId.
    The user will then hit a GET /mail/status endpoint with the messageId to see if it has been sent.
-The mails would be forwarded to a queue, and from there be send to the gateways.
+The mails would be forwarded to a queue, and from there be send to the gateways

    If one gateway is down, it will attempt to use the other gateway.
 If both gateways are down, the message will remain in the queue.
 Beyond the scope of this problem, we can also use a bounce queue, for if a message bounced back from the provider.